LengSC/LengSC/README.md

 Hello! ^_^

 * I am an ordinary boy.
-* I like program development, and making some not only useful but also interesting applications.
+* I like program development, and making some applications which are not only useful but also interesting.
-* I want to make more friends.
+* I want to make more friends who have the same hobbies as me.
 * I am learning more knowledge and skills.

 Stats 状态